michael-sevcik/SaaS-Platform-for-BI-Tool/README.md

 - Generické nástěnky
 - Deploy BI nástroje v Kubernets

-## Obsah repozitáře

-Tento repozitář zatím obsahuje:

-- toto readme,
-- [log](log.txt) využívaný jako prostor pro uchovávání různých poznámek a odkazů souvisejících s vývojem.
-Obsah není struktovaný, ani příliš okomentovaný, slouží pouze pro interní organizaci práce
-- a komponentu [mapper](Mapper), která složí pro vytvoření mapování mezi zdrojovou a cílovou databází.

 ## Running the application
-If you want to run this on windows, git before cloning the repository needs to be set to not convert LF to CRLF (`git config --global core.autocrlf false`), otherwise it will discrupt shell scripts.
+If you want to run this application on windows, you need to set git before cloning the repository to not convert LF to CRLF (`git config --global core.autocrlf false`), otherwise it will discrupt shell scripts.

 Run in the repository root directory: